VBelles/bicicas-app/README.md

 # Unnoficial Bicicas App
 This project is the continuation of Unnoficial Bicicas app from 2017.
-It contains the source code of the playstore application (publication pending to be approved) and it will help to track bugs and new features to implement.
+It contains the source code of the [playstore application](https://play.google.com/store/apps/details?id=com.tcn.bicicas) and it will help to track bugs and new features to implement.

 Unnoficial Bicicas is a nonprofit android application, that allows users to check Bicicas benches availability and to unlock bycicles with the generated pin.